IbcAlpha/IBC/userguide.md

 into the secure location described above before editing it, so that you have a clean copy to revert to if need be.

-The sample `IBC.ini` file contains detailed comments on the meaning of each configuration property.
+The sample `Config.ini` file contains detailed comments on the meaning of each configuration property.
 Many of these have sensible defaults, or are only needed in special situations, so to help you get started quickly, here is a list of the settings that you are most likely to need to change: